API Reference

 Groups values in the input Table by their getKey value.

-If getKey is a function, it is called with each (child, key)
+If getKey is a function, it is called with each (value, key)

 entry and uses the return